Privacy Policy

 Given the nature of the service, documents submitted by clients may contain special categories of personal data within the meaning of Article 9 of the GDPR (including, without limitation, data concerning health, genetic or biometric data, religious beliefs, trade union membership, racial or ethnic origin, or data concerning a person's sex life or sexual orientation), as well as data relating to criminal convictions and offences within the meaning of Article 10 of the GDPR.

-The processing of all such data is carried out for the sole purpose of providing the sworn translation service requested, and is supported by the following legal bases, which apply on a cumulative basis:
+The processing of all such data is carried out for the purposes specified in Section 3, and is based on the following legal grounds, which apply cumulatively:

 - Safeguards under Article 10 of the LOPDGDD for data relating to criminal convictions and offences, in full compliance with the duty of professional secrecy inherent to the status of Sworn Translator.